 The photos in the book grabbed us first.
 Sara Remington’s photo work here is perfection, daring you not to cook the recipes.
 They are impossible to resist.
 While there are some shots of the final dishes, most recipes begin with a single shot of the main ingredient, putting the focus on the food and the people who raised it.

 The stories of farmers are sprinkled throughout and, as reported by Janet Fletcher, are compelling reads, delving into what drives the farmers out into the fields and pastures.
 Fletcher steers clear of easy sentimentality, sharing the triumphs and the day-to-day challenges of managing a small farm or CSA.
 If we have one criticism of the book, it is that we would have liked a few more of these stories.
 They are that good.

 And finally, there are the recipes.
-Reading the book feels like walking around our local farmers market.
+Reading the cookbook inspired by America’s farmers feels like walking around our local farmers market.
 The book is divided into three main categories: vegetables, fruits, and poultry, meat, and eggs (the last three bundled into a single category).
 Each grouping is then organized alphabetically by main ingredient (arugula, asparagus, avocado, and so on).
 What makes this work so well is that we can go to the market, see what catches our eyes, and rest comfortably that Eating Local will have a recipe for us.
 We are hoping that watermelon radishes pop up in the summer at our market just so we can try the “Shaved Watermelon Radishes, Watercress, and Fennel” recipe.

 The book has already received quite a workout from us, and there’s still snow on the ground.
 We know we are going to return to it again and again as the weather heats up and our local farmers return to their fields.
 Really, we barely can wait.